mparth14/genuinefeedback/README.md

 5. Open your browser and go to http://localhost:3000 to see the application in action.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or features, feel free to open an issue or submit a pull request.

-## Acknowledgements

-This project was inspired by the YouTube tutorial [How to Build a Feedback App with Next.js](https://www.youtube.com/watch?v=zLJoVRleOuc) by Hitesh Choudhary.
-You can find the original project on GitHub [here](https://github.com/hiteshchoudhary/ama-app).

-Contributions are welcome!
-If you have suggestions for improvements or features, feel free to open an issue or submit a pull request.

 ## Screenshots

 Here are some screenshots of the Genuine Feedback application: